vadimzharov/k8s-cilium-cluster-mesh/README.md

 ingress   nginx   ingress.mylaptop.loc             80      19s
 ```

-and available - since there are pods running on both clusters, including first cluster, ingress should work:
+and available - since there are pods running on both clusters, including the first cluster, ingress should work:

 Get node's IP:
 ```